int91/int91/README.md

 ### My Current Projects

-- Welcome Gods, to Invictus.
+- Welcome Commanders, to Invictus.
 Invictus is a turn-based competitive multiplayer game.
-Pick your specialist, weapons, armors, and items.
-Fight your opponent through a rigorous turn-based combat system designed from the ground up to test your mind and punish any wrong move.
-May the better God win.
+Pick your specialists, weapons, armors, and items.
+Be ready to battle your opponent through a rigorous turn-based combat system designed from the ground up to test your mind and punish mistakes.
+May the better Commander win.

 #### Open-Source Projects